Emperor Tetra (Nematobrycon palmeri) - Tank-Raised!

 The Emperor Tetra typically occupies the top and middle level of the water column, although it can often be seen swimming and feeding in the middle and bottom levels as well.
-It is safe with other peaceful, small fish.
+It is safe to keep with other peaceful, small fish.
 Though it has a relatively robust, larger body than many smaller tetras, it has a very small mouth.
 Adult dwarf shrimp are possibly safe tankmates as well, but adult Emperor Tetras may eat small dwarf shrimp and their fry.
 Larger, peaceful invertebrates can also make good tankmates.
-Emperor Tetras must be kept in schools of 6 or more.
 Since they are tank-raised, Emperor Tetras are fairly adaptable, but their natural habitat contains soft, acidic water rich in tannins and leaf litter.

 While not a picky eater, the Emperor Tetra will thrive and remain very colorful on a varied diet of meaty foods.
 High-quality flake food, pellets, and frozen or freeze-dried tubifex and bloodworms will all be readily accepted.

 - Elegant coloration and finnage, especially in males